misza222/misza222.github.com_old/_posts/2018-05-04-luxembourg-polination-predictions.md

 # Models

 For a start there I've used simple linear model as a baseline.
+Features for linear model included day and week of the year, min and max temperature on the day.

 # code on [github](https://github.com/misza222/LuPollen/)